 As the summer ends and fall comes in with a bang, the month of October brings more than just chunky sweaters and colorful trees.
-For the past 30 years, The National Breast Cancer Foundation has run a hugely successful campaign to increase awareness of and raise funds towards the treatment and cure for breast cancer.
+For over 30 years, The National Breast Cancer Foundation has run a hugely successful campaign to increase awareness of and raise funds towards the treatment and cure for breast cancer.
 For some, it is just another good cause to send a few dollars to; but for others the campaign brings hope.

 Cancer is a diagnosis that no woman, no matter what age, wants to hear from her doctor.
 However, for women who still want a family, the diagnosis makes them ask “how will this affect my fertility?”
 In general it is not the cancer that effects a patient’s fertility but rather the chemotherapy, radiation and some surgeries that are necessary to help put them in remission.
 Chemotherapy and radiation therapy can both decrease a woman’s egg count and quality.
 This may severely compromise her fertility potential.
 Surgeries to remove the ovaries or uterus may be necessary for specific situations.